Rout of Ludford Bridge: Aftermath

 York, with his second son Edmund, Earl of Rutland, made his way to Ireland where he had previously been Lieutenant of Ireland, and still had support from the Irish parliament.
 Salisbury, Warwick, and York's eldest son Edward, Earl of March went to South Wales, where Warwick had estates and supporters.
 There they took a ship, also intending to reach Ireland, but were blown across the Bristol Channel to the West Country where a supporter, Sir John Dynham, loaned them a boat which took them to Calais.
 On 9 October, King Henry had appointed the Duke of Somerset to replace Warwick as Captain of Calais.
 However, Warwick was able to forestall him, possibly only by hours.
-Under his uncle, Lord Fauconberg, the garrison and city still supported him.
+Under Warwick's uncle, Lord Fauconberg, the garrison and city still supported Warwick.

 King Henry and his army meanwhile returned to Coventry, where a Parliament packed with Queen Margaret's supporters attainted York, Salisbury and Warwick and their remaining supporters.
 However, it proved impossible for the Earl of Wiltshire, who was appointed Lieutenant of Ireland in Richard of York's place, to raise troops to oust York from Ireland.
 Somerset was able to land near Calais and captured the nearby castle of Guînes but was twice repulsed when he tried to capture Calais from Warwick.
 Warwick was able to sail to Ireland, evading the royal ships commanded by the Duke of Exeter, to concert plans with the Duke of York.

 Although it had appeared that the country had been united behind King Henry at the time of the Rout of Ludford Bridge, within a short time the behaviour of Henry's court had prompted many complaints that Lancastrian favourites were enriching themselves at the expense of the King and populace, and were failing to prevent the spread of lawlessness.
 It was these grievances which Richard of York had first used as pretext to take arms against Henry's court in the early 1450s.
 Within six months of the confrontation, Warwick was able to land at Sandwich in Kent, with popular support from London and the south east of England.
 He then marched into the Midlands and, aided by treachery in the Lancastrian army, he captured King Henry at the Battle of Northampton.